SringayKeno/Election_analysis1/README.md

 ## Overview of Election Audit:

 I assisted Tom, a Colorado Board of Elections employee in an election audit of the tabulated results for a US Congressional District in Colorado.
+After the votes were counted it was my job to certify this US Congreessional race.

 I was tasked with reporting the following:
 * The total number of votes cast
 * The total number of votes and percentage of vote for each candidate
 * The winner of the election based on popular vote

-The task of doing the audit is usually done in Excel, but Tom's manager wanted to know if there is a way to automate the process using Python.
+The audit is usually done in Excel, but Tom's manager wanted to know if there is a way to automate the process using Python.
 If this audit is done successfully with Python, the code would be used to audit other districts and local elections.
-After the votes were counted it was my job to certify this US Congreessional race.

 Below, a sample of the dataset in CSV file.
-This was the data format I ran the Python code through to audit the congressional election results.
+It was this data format that I ran the Python code through to audit the congressional election results.

 <img width="250" alt="csv_election_results" src="https://user-images.githubusercontent.com/102890151/164986645-36ee56e9-ee5d-4d31-9008-c8ecfa95008c.png">